trenki2/trenki2.github.io/_posts/2017-08-19-writing-my-own-backtester.md

 before the close I download the historical market data for all the stocks that I am interested in and then execute the tick event of my strategy.

-Now after approximately 4000 Lines of code I have a working trading system and can replace Zorro :)
+Now after approximately 6000 Lines of code I have a working trading system called ArgonTrader and can replace Zorro :)

+I run it on my Raspberry Pi.
+You can read about my setup [here]({% post_url 2018-01-04-trading-with-raspberry-pi %}).